Part-time, 20 hours per week

-- A strong commitment to and knowledge of organic/regenerative farming practices, challenges and the needs of growers at all levels.
-Farming experience preferred.
+- A strong commitment to and knowledge of pollinators, native plants and organic/regenerative farming practices

-- Ability work independently from home with minimal supervision and maintain a collaborative nature as a team member.
+- Ability to work independently from home with minimal supervision and maintain a collaborative nature as a team member

 Other position information:

-- Employee must attend NOFA/Mass retreats and staff meetings, the winter and summer conferences, virtual department meetings, and other staff responsibilities.
+- Employee must attend NOFA/Mass retreats and staff meetings, the winter and summer conferences, virtual department meetings, and complete other staff responsibilities

 NOFA/Mass is the Massachusetts state chapter of the Northeast Organic Farming Association.